BLSHEE22/Chillwave-Generator/README.md

 # Chillwave Generator
 An engine that randomly generates chillwave music.

-The "randomMusic.circ" file is intended to be loaded by Logisim-evolution (https://github.com/kevinawalsh/logisim-evolution).
+The "randomMusic.circ" file is intended to be opened in Logisim-evolution (https://github.com/kevinawalsh/logisim-evolution).

 The MIPS instructions - "randomMusicMipsCode.txt" - should then be loaded into the circuit.